MichaelTanji/pwnagetopaycheck/Marketing.md

 To this day I have no idea what the name of the company was, or what their product did.
 Go ahead, put a gun to my head, I couldn’t do it.
 What was the point?
 They had the money and they had to spend it.
 ROI?
 Who knows, but if my take was a common one, probably not much.

 If you’re going to go to cons, go to cons where actual customers are.
 If you’ve segmented the market such that a key industry for you is trucking, then find out when and where the trucking industry conference is (particularly their con that is heavy on trucking/logistics technology) and get a booth there.
 Why?
 For one, you’re probably going to be the only security company there.
 You’re almost certainly going to be the only security company doing what you’re doing.
 You’re not talking to jaded industry veterans scarred by the previous shenanigans of other vendors, you’re talking to people who have a problem that you solve.
 You’re talking to them in their environment, which is far less intimidating than taking a mid-sized trucking company CIO to Blackhat and dropping them in the middle of the vendor floor (queue head explosion).

+**Exception**: Sometimes you can't avoid going to a security Con.
+Maybe you've taken other people's money and they expect a showing; maybe you're angling to take other people's money and those people will be at the Con and a booth with traffic is the way they assess that you're *real*.
+You don't have to like it, but if you're playing that game, you have to do it.

+If you **have** to go to a security Con, spend your money on an office/cube in the business center/hall, or if you're in a hotel, a suite where you can host prospects and customers.
+Rack and stack your schedule so that the people that mean the most to your business get access.
+There is nothing worse than trying to have a meaningful conversation, or in-depth demo, standing up in a noisy-ass vendor hall.
+Give people a respite from the chaos and establish a sense of intimacy (not like that) that shows you give a damn about the people on the other side of the table.
+That they're not just randos walking the hall.

 ### Swag